murphynd/AudioProject/README.md

 ## 🌐 About the Project

+### New Ideas

+- Beat pad idea
+- MVC wiht JS fornt of house
+- sign in with authentication

 ### 📖 Description

 - After Reading through this API I think this will be lots of fun but we will need to figure out how to bring C# into this if we want to. its mainly in JS.